alex-spataru/One-Dollar-App/README.md

 An application that can be downloaded from the Google Play Store for $1 USD.
 Nothing more, nothing less.

-## Attributions
+### Attributions

-The icon displayed on the main screen is made by [Freepik](https://www.flaticon.com/authors/freepik) under the [Flaticon License](https://file000.flaticon.com/downloads/license/license.pdf)
+The icon displayed on the main screen is made by [Freepik](https://www.flaticon.com/authors/freepik) under the [Flaticon License](https://file000.flaticon.com/downloads/license/license.pdf).

+### Licence

+This project is released under the WTFPL licence.